Who is M.S. Wordsmith? That would be me, Mariëlle S. Smith.

 Throughout my studies, teachers, professors, and anonymous peer-reviewers from academic journals complimented the quality and clarity of my writing.
 The moment my professors started asking me to translate and edit their work, I realised I needed to start using this skill to help others.
 Originally starting out as an academic editor, the rekindling of my passion for creative writing inspired me to expand my services to include the mentoring of creative writers and the editing and critiquing of their work.

 Next to being M.S.
 Wordsmith, I am also editor-in-chief of the bilingual journal Tijdschrift voor Genderstudies (Journal of Gender Studies).
-I also teach several Gender and Post-Colonial Studies courses at the University of Utrecht.
-In between these jobs, I call myself a writer of fiction.
+In between these jobs, I call myself a writer.